dnanexus/dxWDL/doc/Internals.md

 # Compiler internals

-The compiler is split into three passes
+The compiler is split into several phases:

+- Validate: make sure the source WDL file does not use options of features that we don't support
-  Decompose: split the WDL workflow into pieces that can be run by the WDL runner
+- Decompose: split the WDL workflow into pieces that can be run by the WDL runner
 - IR: take simplified WDL, and generate Intermediate Code (IR)
 - Native: start with IR and generate platform applets and workflow